HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 query.setdefault("price", {})["max"] = int(price_max)

-POST Handler: Works, But the Semantics Are Wrong
+POST Handler: Works, but Semantics Are Wrong

 async def search_via_post(request: Request) -> JSONResponse: